Anerkiki/pokemon-island-resort/README.md

 |  | *I removed some of the extra text bubbles that will be on <br>the finished website so that the image isn't too long* |
 </details>

+**Changes I made to this page**

+I decided to change the 'Island Features' title to 'Our Activities' instead to be more exciting and engaging for potential customers.
+The term 'Island Features' felt a bit generic and didn't fully capture the fun, adventurous spirit I wanted to convey.
+By renaming it to 'Our Activities', the section immediately communicates that there are a variety of things to do at the resort, inviting visitors to imagine themselves taking part in these experiences.

+I also changed the section title from 'Our Trainers and Pokémon' to just 'Our Trainers' to streamline the layout and make it more concise.
+Instead of listing both trainers and Pokémon together, I opted to highlight the trainers in the main section, and then specify which Pokémon are involved in each class within the relevant text bubbles.

+I also decided to add a 'Contact Us' button to the left of the navbar menu, as thought this would be better to be more immediately visible for users of the website, and then decided to change the navbar menu button names so they were shorter and more concise (from 'About Us' to 'Home', 'Our Trainers' to 'Trainers' and 'Contact Us' to 'Contact'), taking less room and balancing better with the longer buttons on the right side 'Book a Room' and 'Book a Class'.

 ### Rooms (/Suites) Page
 <details>
 <summary>Click for wireframe images of Rooms Page</summary>